Interest Rate in Kenya

 Kenya - Interest Rate

-Central Bank keeps policy rate on hold
+Central Bank leaves policy rate unchanged in November meeting

 Kenya Interest Rate Forecast